chairyliu/iASTMapper-CF/README.md

 TestUtils.testBaseline(project, commitId, file, "gt");

-// To test iASTMapper TestUtils.testiASTMapper(project, commitId, file);
+// To test iASTMapper TestUtils.testiASTMapper(project, commitId);
 ```

-3. Run `cs.zju.analysis.CommitAnalysis`.
-The `CommitAnalysis` includes a lot of the APIs using `jgit` and quickly extract the content of each file before and after a commit.
+3. Run `test.java.resultAnalyzer.iASTMapper_runner`.
+The `iASTMapper-CF` integrates all processes, including node extraction, mapping, output, and more.
 ```
-// run analysis using iASTMapper for all the file revisions of a commit.
+// mappingResult using iASTMapper for all the file revisions of a commit.
-CommitAnalysis analysis = new CommitAnalysis(project, commitId);
+CommitAnalysis mappingResult = new CommitAnalysis(project, commitId);

-// run analysis for each file revision using iASTMapper analysis.calResultMappings(false, false);
+// mappingResult for each file revision using iASTMapper mappingResult.calResultMappings(false, false);

 // RevisionAnalysis provides APIs to retrieve the mappings of elements,
 // mappings of tree nodes, edit actions and so on